-No matter you edit videos for posting on YouTube, Facebook, and Instagram, sharing with friends and families via Telegram, storing memories, or just for fun, MP4 is undoubtedly the best format for its excellent compatibility with a wide range of devices and software.
-Lots of free and paid video editing software claims itself as the best MP4 editor but actually varies from others in specific editing features, learning curve, performance, OS compatibility, price, etc.
+No matter whether you edit MP4 videos for posting on YouTube, Facebook, and Instagram, sharing with friends and families via Telegram, storing memories, or just for fun, MP4 is undoubtedly the best format for its excellent compatibility with a wide range of devices and software.
+Lots of free and paid video editing software claims itself as the best MP4 editor but varies from others in specific editing features, learning curve, performance, OS compatibility, price, etc.

 Needless to say, big brands like Adobe Premiere Pro, Sony Vegas Pro, DaVinci Resolve, etc. are primary options when you need a tool to edit MP4 videos.
 But note that professional tools require pro-level skills and hardware specs.
 You can start with some simple and free MP4 video editors.
-They are more friendly and easier to learn, and meet all your basic editing needs.
+They are more friendly and easier to learn and meet all your basic editing needs.
 Check them now.

 - Versatile MP4 video editing toolkits: cut, merge, crop, filter, denoise, color correction, etc.